EEM0N/SecureOps-Project/README.md

 - **Actions**:
   - Initialized GitHub repository and created basic Terraform configuration files.
   - Integrated GitHub repository with Terraform Cloud for automatic plan and apply.
-  - Defined Terraform workspace structure (staging and production).
+  - Defined Terraform workspace structure for each day.
 - **Outcome**: GitHub repository and Terraform Cloud are connected, with basic CI/CD workflow in place.
 ![Day 1](figures/day1.png)
 ---